programminghoch10/ProjectTetris/README.md

 * Generate an empty windows
 * Added relative coordinates for stones and set them up
 * Added static matrix and rotation functionality
-* Implemented a random initial rotation at the starting position when a new block is generated
+* Implemented a random initial rotation at the starting position when a new stone is generated
-* Added horizontal movement and the rate at which blocks drop down
+* Added horizontal movement and the rate at which stones drop down
 * Added parallel processing
 * Added a gameplay test output in the console
-* To detect when blocks hit the last line, a last line detector was implemented
+* To detect when stones hit the last line, a last line detector was implemented
-* Added the feature to fastdrop blocks
+* Added the feature to fastdrop stones
-* Added block colors
+* Added stone colors
 * Made the jpanelarray static and 2 dimensional to fit the gamematrix
 * Increased the game refreshrate for a smoother experience
-* Every full line of blocks now gets removed
+* Every full line of stones now gets removed
-* Added controls to move blocks and pause the game
+* Added controls to move stones and pause the game
 * The functionality of the pause menu was expanded
 * Added borders to the game window
 * Created a logo for the game
 * Main menu is now put together
-* Fixing up window and border size of the game
+* Fixed up window and border size of the game
 * Reduced flickering
 * Rework of the pause menu
 * Added a game over screen